top of page

 1. QR code for people to register to vote or check their registration.

-2. Copy of initiative someone can read while someone else is signing.
+2. Copy of amendment someone can read while someone else is signing.

-1. Make sure the petition matches this initiative.
+1. Make sure the petition matches this amendment and that all staples are intact.

 2. Display badge “VOLUNTEER CIRCULATOR” in bold-face type clearly visible

-3. Each petition section may have only one circulator.
+3. Each petition packet may have only one circulator.
 But a Circulator may carry more than one petition.

 4. Circulator must witness each signature (cannot leave on a table or just somewhere in the room or vicinity).